-Microeconomics is a 3-credit online course, consisting of eleven (11) modules.
+Microeconomics is a three-credit online course, consisting of 11 modules.
 Modules include study materials and activities.

 Consult the Course Calendar for activity due dates.

-In addition to posting an introduction to the class in Module 1, you are required to participate in weekly online discussions.
+In addition to an ungraded Introductions Forum, you are required to participate in 11 graded online discussions.